hardwario/bc-developers/integrations/google-assistant.md

 - Turn on the Power Controller
 - Turn off relay on Power Controller
 - Set the color to red
-- What is Push Button battery level?
+- What is the Push Button battery level?
 - Set the brightness to 50%
 - Lower the brightness
 - What is the temperature of Push Button